-At St. John’s, we aim to promote positive mental health for every member of our staff and pupil community.
+At St. John’s, we aim to promote positive mental health for every member of our school community.
 We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable pupils.

 In addition to promoting positive mental health taught through our PSHE curriculum, we aim to recognise and respond to mental ill health.
 We recognise that in an average classroom, there may be as many as three children suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for students affected both directly and indirectly by mental ill health.
 We have a Mental Health and Wellbeing Team, fully trained Mental Health First Aiders and a school counsellor who all work together to promote positive mental health at St. John’s.